algolia/vue-keen-dashboards/README.md

 ## Features

-It's secure.
-API keys are never exposed and all data travels over HTTPS.
-You can even implement different security for different users using Auth0 primitives.

 Adding new charts and dashboards is as simple as extending or copy existing Vue.js components.

 The underlying static site is built with [hugo](https://gohugo.io/).
 You can add new pages and do anything that Hugo can do, with lightning-fast rebuilt times.

+It's secure.
+API keys for Keen IO are only sent to the browser once the user has authentication.
+All data travels over HTTPS.

 ## Development